 Who Is Responsible for Debts After Death?

-After someone dies, families often worry that they may inherit the person's debts.
-In most cases, that's not how it works — but there are important exceptions worth understanding.
+After someone dies, families often worry that they may be on the hook for the person's debts.
+In most cases, that is not how it works — individual debts belong to the estate, not to surviving family members.
+But there are important exceptions, and knowing the rules helps you respond appropriately when creditors call.

 Not sure what applies to your situation?